Grigoriym/Cashier/README.md

 - [ ] refactor all stuff connected to workManager
 - [ ] add rx as an alternative
 - [ ] make it more convenient RequestWithAuthToken
+- [ ] make workers' logic on some timestamp or sth like that

 ### Thanks to
 1. [Dmitry Akishin - Logging in a multi-module Android project](https://proandroiddev.com/logging-in-a-multi-module-android-project-7294382e59fa) - for implementing logging in android modules and pure koltin/java modules